rohitfarmer/DeepLearningCyTOF/README.md

+# An End-to-end Deep Learning Model for CyTOF data

 # Introduction
 This GitHub repository (forked from https://github.com/hzc363/DeepLearningCyTOF) contains a tutorial for creating deep learning models tailored to CyTOF data.
 We will apply the model to diagnose latent cytomegalovirus (CMV) infection.
 We will also use a decision tree-based method to identify cell subsets that are associated with the CMV infection.